cansyl/DEEPScreen/README.md

 * **bin** This folder includes the source code of DEEPScreen

 * **inputDatasets** folder contains various datasets used in system training and tests:
-    * **ChEMBL23_preprocessed_activities_sp_b_pchembl.zip** contains bio-activities from the ChEMBL database (v23) after the application of multiple filtering operations to obtain a clean training set.
+    * **ChEMBL23_preprocessed_activities_sp_b_pchembl.zip** contains bio-activities from the ChEMBL database (v23) after the application of multiple filtering operations to obtain a clean training set,
     * **ChEMBL24_preprocessed_activities_sp_b_pchembl.zip** contains bio-activities from the ChEMBL database (v24) after the application of the same filtering operations applied for ChEMBL23_preprocessed_activities_sp_b_pchembl.zip.
-This dataset was used to extract novel bio-interactions that was not included in ChEMBL v23, for our analyses.
+This dataset was used to extract novel bio-interactions that was not included in ChEMBL v23, for our analyses,
     * **DEEPScreen_finalized_training_dataset_act_inact.txt** is the finalized training dataset of DEEPScreen.
 The file contains active and inactive compounds for each of the 704 target proteins.
-The files has the same format as act_inact_comps_10.0_20.0_chembl_preprocessed_sp_b_pchembl_data_blast_comp_20.txt, the only difference is that this file contains the information for 704 trained targets of DEEPScreen, instead of all ChEMBL targets.
+The files has the same format as act_inact_comps_10.0_20.0_chembl_preprocessed_sp_b_pchembl_data_blast_comp_20.txt, the only difference is that this file contains the information for 704 trained targets of DEEPScreen, instead of all ChEMBL targets,
-    * **Renin_Molecular_Docking_Input_Files.zip** contains various input files/datasets for the molecular docking experiments on the renin target protein, to be used in the case study.
+    * **Renin_Molecular_Docking_Input_Files.zip** contains various input files/datasets for the molecular docking experiments on the renin target protein, to be used in the case study,
     * **RXRb_Molecular_Docking_Input_Files.zip** contains various input files/datasets for the molecular docking experiment on the RXRbeta target protein, to be used in the DEEPScreen vs conventional classifier comparison.

 * **trainingFiles** folder includes the files used in the training of the system: